saubury/posture-watch/README.md

 Monitor good posture - with machine learning.
 Ensure proper office ergonomics with Tensorflow, a webcam and OpenCV Python real-time computer vision libraries

-If you sit behind a desk for hours at a time, you're possibly going to slump over time.
-This may result in neck and back pain or sore wrists or fingers.
+If you sit behind a desk for hours at a time, you're possibly going to slump.
+This may result in neck and back pain.
 This can be avoided by teaching a machine to recognise "good" posture from "bad" posture.
 To encourage better posture, instant feedback with a quick sound everytime poor office ergonomics are observed.
 Model training and monitoring is handled locally on device.

 ## How does this work?